eslint/rfcs/designs/2019-eslintrc-improvements/minor-03-plugin-renaming.md

         "name": ".eslintrc.json",
         "filePath": ".eslintrc.json",
         "plugins": {
-            // This `foo` is not renamed because property key and `id` in value is same.
+            // This plugin is not renamed because property key and `id` in value is same.
             "foo": {
                 "definition": { ... },
                 "id": "foo",
                 "filePath": "node_modules/eslint-plugin-foo/index.js",
                 "importerPath": ".eslintrc.json"
             },
-            // This `foo` is renamed because property key and `id` in value is different.
+            // This plugin is renamed because property key and `id` in value is different.
             "abc": {
                 "definition": { ... },
                 "id": "xyz",
                 "filePath": "node_modules/eslint-plugin-xyz/index.js",
                 "importerPath": ".eslintrc.json"
             },
-            // This `foo` is renamed because property key and `id` in value is different.
+            // This plugin is renamed because property key and `id` in value is different.
             "local": {
                 "definition": { ... },
                 "id": "./tools/eslint-rules/index.js",